JCKodel/eva/README.md

 ## [app/domain/to_do_domain.dart](https://github.com/JCKodel/eva/blob/199c24cd6ab9ebaf98285fd4470fd52a6df735ae/example/lib/app/domain/to_do_domain.dart)

-Uncle Bob, the creator of Clean Architecture, states that domains are classes and they have single responsibility.
+Uncle Bob, the creator of Clean Architecture, states that domains are classes and they have a single responsibility.
 But, this is a suggestion, not a rule.

 In this example, I'm using the class to group features of my app (there are two of them: app settings and to-dos) and the methods are the use cases.